ips-protocol/go-ips/docs/experimental-features.md

 ### How to enable

 run your daemon with the `--enable-pubsub-experiment` flag.
-Then use the `ipfs pubsub` commands.
+Then use the `ipws pubsub` commands.

 ### gossipsub

 Gossipsub is a new, experimental routing protocol for pubsub that should waste less bandwidth than floodsub, the current pubsub protocol.
-It's backwards compatible with floodsub so enabling this feature shouldn't break compatibility with existing IPFS nodes.
+It's backwards compatible with floodsub so enabling this feature shouldn't break compatibility with existing IPWS nodes.

 You can enable gossipsub via configuration:
-`ipfs config Pubsub.Router gossipsub`
+`ipws config Pubsub.Router gossipsub`

 ### Message Signing

-As of 0.4.18, go-ipfs signs all pubsub messages by default.
+As of 0.4.18, go-ipws signs all pubsub messages by default.
 For now, it doesn't *reject* unsigned messages but it will in the future.

 You can turn off message signing (not recommended unless you're using a private network) by running:
-`ipfs config Pubsub.DisableSigning true`
+`ipws config Pubsub.DisableSigning true`

 You can turn on strict signature verification (require that all messages be signed) by running:
-`ipfs config Pubsub.StrictSignatureVerification true`
+`ipws config Pubsub.StrictSignatureVerification true`

 (this last option will be set to true by default and eventually removed entirely)